FarronF/limerick-council-meetings/meetings/2022/11/17-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 20th October 2022.md

 these lights.
 However, a submission will be made to the NTA to consider funding this project

-under their 2023 Active Travel Programme.---
+under their 2023 Active Travel Programme.
+---
 12.

 Question submitted by Councillor Carey